 First and foremost, a good timeout promotion can be fun and watching three people sink full-court putts would put a smile on the faces of even the angriest of fans who were upset the Irish were already trailing 19-7 early in the game.

 Most importantly, since the mascot made it, every fan inside the Joyce Athletic Center won free tickets to the United States Golf Association (USGA) U.S. Senior Open practice round this summer.

-The 40th U.S. Senior Open is set for June 27-30 at the Warren Golf Course at Notre Dame.
+The 40th U.S. Senior Open was at the Warren Golf Course at Notre Dame.

-It’s safe to say Fighting Irish fans will want to forget the Duke game, but you better believe they will always remember the time their mascot helped score them some practice round tickets at a cool golf event in a few months.
+It's safe to say Fighting Irish fans will want to forget the Duke game, but you better believe they remembered the time their mascot helped score them some practice round tickets at a cool golf event.

 This was team golf at its finest.
 You might want to change your golf putter grip to green to see if it brings you look, too.

 This post was originally published on January 29, 2019.